What is a Parcel Locker?

 - What’s a Parcel Locker at the Post Office?

 Parcel lockers can be pre-built into stand-alone units or wall-mounted units.
-They can vary in size, but generally, standard USPS-approved lockers are all about 12” wide and 15” deep.
+They can vary in size, but generally, standard USPS-approved lockers are about 12” wide and 15” deep.
 The height is where the greatest variance comes into play- averaging anywhere from 13.5” to 19.75” high.

 Without parcel lockers, the delivery of parcels was a more complicated and time-consuming process.
 Depending on the population density and residential type, parcels were more likely to be damaged by weather, surroundings, excessive handling, or even stolen.